Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @zhoozhoowine

-Hells Canyon Winery is a family owned and operated winery established in 1981.
-The winery is the first in Idaho to use solar power for day-to-day operations.
-Guests can enjoy views overlooking the Owyhee Mountains on a sunny slope above the Snake River banks.
+Hells Canyon Winery is a family-owned estate established in 1981.
+It is one of the oldest wine grape vineyards in Idaho and was a pioneer in using solar power for its operations.
+Guests can enjoy views overlooking the Owyhee Mountains from a scenic slope above the Snake River.

 Hours of Operation: